Junior Seau

-Tiaina Baul "Junior" Seau Jr. (/ˈseɪ.aʊ/; SAY-ow; January 19, 1969May 2, 2012) was an American professional football player who was a linebacker in the National Football League (NFL), mostly with the San Diego Chargers.
+Tiaina Baul "Junior" Seau Jr. (/ˈseɪ.aʊ/; SAY-ow; January 19, 1969 – May 2, 2012) was an American professional football linebacker who played in the National Football League (NFL) for 20 seasons, mostly with the San Diego Chargers.
 Known for his passionate play, he was a six-time first-team All-Pro, twelve-time Pro Bowl selection, and named to the NFL 1990s All-Decade Team.
 He was elected posthumously to the Pro Football Hall of Fame in 2015.

-Originally from Oceanside, California, Seau played college football for the USC Trojans.
-He was selected by the Chargers with the fifth overall pick of the 1990 NFL Draft.
+Originally from San Diego, California, Seau played college football for the USC Trojans, earning All-American honors in 1989.
+He was selected by the Chargers with the fifth overall pick of the 1990 NFL draft.
 Seau played for the Chargers for 13 seasons and led them to Super Bowl XXIX before being traded to the Miami Dolphins where he spent three years, and spent his last four seasons with the New England Patriots.
 After his retirement, his No. 55 was retired by the Chargers and he was inducted into their Hall of Fame.

-Seau committed suicide by shooting himself in the chest in 2012 at age 43.
+Seau committed suicide in 2012 at age 43.
 Later studies by the National Institutes of Health (NIH) concluded that Seau had chronic traumatic encephalopathy (CTE), a brain disease that has also been found in other deceased former NFL players.
 It is believed to be caused by repetitive head trauma, and can lead to conditions such as dementia, rage, and depression.

-Early years
+Early life

-Seau was born on January 19, 1969, in Oceanside, California, the fifth child of Tiaina Seau Sr. and Luisa Mauga Seau of Aunu'u, American Samoa.
+Seau was born on January 19, 1969, in San Diego, California, the fifth child of Tiaina Seau Sr. and Luisa Mauga Seau of Aunu'u, American Samoa.
 Tiaina Sr.'s grandfather was a village chief in Pago Pago.
 Tiaina Sr. worked at a rubber factory and was a school custodian, and Luisa worked at the commissary of Camp Pendleton in Southern California and a laundromat.
 After Seau was born, the family moved back to American Samoa for several years before returning to San Diego; Seau did not learn to speak English until he was seven years old.
 At home, Seau and his three brothers had to sleep in the family's one-car garage.

 Seau attended Oceanside High School in Oceanside, where he lettered in football, basketball, and track and field.
 As a football player, Seau was a starter at linebacker and tight end, and as a senior, he was named the Avocado League offensive MVP and led the 18-member Oceanside Pirates team to the San Diego 2A championship.
 Parade selected Seau to its high school All-American team.

 In basketball, as a senior, he was named the California Interscholastic Federation San Diego Section Player of the Year.
 He helped his team win the 1987 Lt.
 James Mitchell Tournament and make third place in the Mt.
 Carmel Invitational.
 In track and field, he was the Avocado League champion in the shot put.
 Seau was also named to California's all-academic team with a 3.6 grade-point average.